A recent report from Public Health England revealed that half (51.2%) of children’s daily sugar intake comes from unhealthy snacks and sugary drinks.

 One hard boiled egg

 Two medium kiwis

 One portion of natural fat free fruit yoghurt

 Fruit Shoot hydro water in apple and blackcurrant flavour

 There are some great resources out there for parents looking for healthier options for their kids.
-BBC good food have these healthy snack ideas and take a look at Change4Life’s guide, or you could even take a look at our healthy winter snack ideas!
+BBC good food have these healthy snack ideas and take a look at Change4Life’s guide.

 Making it work

 We’re particularly aware at this time of year how good intentions can quickly dissolve!
 We start off keen and focused, but can easily get off track.

 Here are some good tips on how to reduce sugar intake in the long term:

 Start at the source.
 Be mindful of your supermarket selection - if you don’t have it in the cupboards, they can’t be tempted